Noah Ablett: Early life and education

-Later career difficulties
+Later years

-Twice in the early 1920s, Ablett narrowly failed to win nominations in South Wales that could have led to him becoming General Secretary of the Miners' Federation of Great Britain, positions that could have provided the different step he needed to allow his considerable talents and energy to develop further.
+In 1918 Ablett became Miners' Agent for the Merthyr district of the SWMF and sought the union's nomination for the post of General Secretary of the Miners' Federation of Great Britain, but was beaten by Frank Hodges, also an ex-Ruskin student.
+He again sought the post in 1924, this time coming third behind Arthur Cook.
+Arthur Horner, a former pupil of Ablett's, explained why he voted for Cook instead:

+Ablett ... was a thoughtful logical Marxist who did not bother about personal popularity and who would not fail in anything he decided to try.
+But ... he would be inclined to try one path and pursue it to the end.
+Cook on the other hand would examine half a dozen paths and would try the lot ...
+This I said was a time for new ideas.
+We needed an agitator, a man with a sense of adventure and I believed Cook was the man.

 The period after the war proved difficult for the mining areas, and the Merthyr area suffered severely in the 1920s.
 When the miners were locked out by employers in 1921 and 1926, things went from bad to worse.
 At the end of the 1926 lockout, Ablett made a deal with the managers to try to keep the Plymouth Hill pits open, contrary to his lifelong belief of not yielding an inch to employers.
 This caused him to be mocked by radical elements of the union and labour movement.

-In addition to his industrial, political and cultural difficulties, Ablett had also developed a close relationship with alcohol that was having a detrimental effect on his work.
-He was fined in 1927 for being drunk and disorderly in London when he was supposed to be attending a committee meeting.
-Between all these issues, he lost his influence on the Labour movement and lost his seats on the executive committee of the South Wales Miners' Federation, the management committee of the Miners' Federation of Great Britain, and the board of governors of the Central Labour College.
+Ablett had always been a heavy drinker, a phenomenon not uncommon in the physically demanding world of the South Wales coalfield, and his partiality for whiskey contributed to his decline.
+He later described how he "cruelly abused my body to keep up the family tradition of hard and successful work."
+Fellow miners had tolerated his drinking for years, but by the late 1920s it was affecting his work.
+Dai Dan Evans, a contemporary, recalled that Ablett's drinking led to the closure of the Central Labour College in 1929, describing Ablett and fellow educator Bill Craik as "drinking partners you see, not attending to their duty".
+Ablett was fined in 1927 for being drunk and disorderly in London when he was supposed to be attending a committee meeting.
+He lost his influence on the Labour movement and lost his seats on the executive committee of the South Wales Miners' Federation, the management committee of the Miners' Federation of Great Britain, and the board of governors of the Central Labour College.

 In later life Ablett struggled with alcoholism.
-He died of cancer in 1935, at home in Merthyr Tydfil.
+He died of cancer at his home, Rock Villa in Dyke Street, Merthyr Tydfil, in 1935.